 Post Contents

-Day 1 in Las Vegas
+Full 1 Week in Las Vegas Itinerary

-What I love about Las Vegas’s airport is it’s so close to the city, so you don’t have to waste a ton of your first day in Vegas trying to get to your hotel.
+What I love about Las Vegas’s airport is that it’s so close to the city, so you don’t have to waste a ton of your first day in Vegas trying to get to your hotel.
 It’s only about a 15-20 minute drive from the airport to most hotels on the Strip.

 Use your first day in Vegas to get settled into your hotel and familiarize yourself with the area.